Hamra (Beqaot), Ma'ale Efrayim, Tayasir, Za'tara (Tapuah), Sun 15.4.12, Afternoon

 It’s been a long time since we’ve seen young people detained at the checkpoints.
 Three weeks ago the same thing occurred here.
 It turns out that soldiers stop taxis randomly and send young passengers to be questioned by the Shabak.

 A rental car from the Eldan company also stood in the plaza, carrying a police officer and a soldier.
 A Palestinian vehicle without a license plate but with the license plate number on a sign attached to the windshield was directed to it.
-The two young men in the vehicle were detained for a short time, had a friendly conversation with the solder and then continued on their way.
+The two young men in the vehicle were detained for a short time, had a friendly conversation with the soldier and then continued on their way.